ebhy/budgetml/README.md

 * Cloud functions are limited in memory and cost a lot at scale.

-* Kubernetes clusters are an overkill for one single model.
+* Kubernetes clusters are overkill for one single model.

 * Deploying from scratch involves learning too many different concepts like SSL certificate generation, Docker, REST, Uvicorn/Gunicorn, backend servers etc., that are simply not within the scope of a typical data scientist.